sysfce2/aurutils/README.md

 ## aursync

-Wrapper for aurchain and aurbuild.
+Wrapper for aurchain, aurbuild and repofind.
 Build files are:

 + downloaded with `git` (`-t`: `.tar.gz` snapshots)
 + inspected with PAGER or, when installed, `vifm`